Un-baaaaa-lievable: Goats invade locked-down Welsh town

-LONDON (AP) — Un-baaaaa-lievable: This wild bunch is completely ignoring rules on social distancing.
+LONDON — Un-baaaaa-lievable: This wild bunch is completely ignoring rules on social distancing.

 With humans sheltering indoors to escape the new coronavirus, mountain goats are taking advantage of the peace and space to roam in frisky clumps through the streets of Llandudno, a town in North Wales.